 - Why does the amount of electricity I sent to the grid not match the output stated on my solar energy system’s monitoring device?

 The amount of electricity that you receive credit for will likely not match the stated production of your system’s monitoring device.
 Electricity is only sent back to the grid when your system is generating more than what your home or business is using at the time.
 If your home or business is using all of the electricity your system is generating, there is nothing to send back to the grid and therefore no credit on your bill.

 - Will I still have a monthly bill?
 What is included in my monthly customer charge?

-Estes Park Power and Communications' rate structure is designed to place most of the fixed costs for the utility’s electric distribution system into the monthly customer charge and remove from the kilowatt-hour charge.
-The population demographics in Power and Communications service area are heavily weighted with customers who have electric service but do not use power year-round: second homes and net-metered customers.
+Estes Park Power and Communications' rate structure is designed to cover most of the fixed costs for the utility’s electric distribution system with the monthly customer charge and rather than kilowatt-hour usage charges.
+This is because the population demographics in the Power and Communications service area are heavily weighted with customers who have electric service but do not use power year-round, e.g. second-home owners or net-metered customers.
 If charges designed to cover the utility's fixed costs were left in the kilowatt-hour charge, customers who generated as much or more electricity over the year than they consumed and customers who are only in the area for a short time, would not contribute their share of the electric distribution system costs.
-Since Power and Communications is a not-for-profit customer-owned utility, this would result in other customers having to subsidize this usage.
+Since Power and Communications is a not-for-profit municipal department, this would result in other customers having to subsidize this usage.

 - Does the Town of Estes Park offer rebates or incentives for installing a PV system?